High Holy Days Information

 *Formerly our Family Service.

-For ages 9-120. *Our brand new service is a unique, community-centered High Holy Day experience designed to be more intimate, interactive, and accessible for all.
+For ages 8-120.
+Returning for the second year, our Kehillah service is a unique, community-centered High Holy Day experience designed to be more intimate, interactive, and accessible for all.
 This service invites participation and curiosity in a welcoming, relaxed setting, creating a bridge between children’s and adult services.
 This service will be offered at 10:00 AM each day, either in the Tent or Sanctuary (Rosh Hashana Day 2).
 Led by Rabbi Jeremy Ruberg and guest service leader Eliav Rodman.

 In addition to family services, we continue to offer our youth High Holy Day drop-off program* (this means parents are able to attend the Main Service on their own without children) for both days of Rosh Hashanah, and on Yom Kippur.
 Drop-off begins at the start of services, and runs until they conclude.